Venezuela Heroica: Romanticism

-All the critics and historians of Venezuelan literature agree that Venezuela Heroica is a work with clear romantic characteristics.
+All the critics and historians of Venezuelan literature agree that Venezuela Heroica is a work with clear Romantic characteristics.
 The style is subjective and Blanco bases the narrative events in the world of historic Venezuelan facts.
 By using a revealing and exciting tone and also expressive devices, his intention is to impact the reader and amongst other things, to justify the work being considered a declaration of literary Venezuelan romance.

-The epic
+Epic

 The epic tone of Venezuela Heroica succeeds through the use of wide coverage of space and time and lyrically with its basis of comparisons, epiphanies, hyperboles and other devices.
 The wideness in space succeeds by highlighting the heroes in relation to the people around them.
 Each hero is portrayed in relation to their own environment with interactions between them and other heroes.
 As regards the development of time, the events are often magnified through comparison with specific facts from the past, from antiquity or the Middle Ages, and this contributes to give a greater dimension.

+Adaptations

+Venezuela Heroica was adapted into a seven-episode animated series for children, produced by Estudio Metrópolis and broadcast in 2012 by ViVe and later by 123TV.